luciotato/LiteScript/README.md

 introducing classes, methods and functions.

-This exception exists to allow markdown titles to act as block starters (class, function, method), and then keep literate markdown comments *inside classes and functions*.
+This exception exists to allow markdown titles to act as block starters (class, function, method), and then keep literate markdown comment paragraphs *inside classes and functions*.
 Comments, if left outside the class or function, tend to get detached from their code on reorganizations.
 Anything else not indented 4 spaces is a literate comment, Github flavor MarkDown syntax.

 ###Example: